spilliams/terraform-modules/terraform/modules/static-site/README.md

     route traffic to this site.
   - adds a new output `cloudfront_domain` so that users can troubleshoot new sites.
+  - removes the `tags` input.
+I encourage users to use the `default_tags` feature in the aws provider.
+  - adds new optional inputs `extra_aliases` and `extra_allowed_origins` for the cloudfront and s3 bucket CORS policy, respectively.
+  - adds new input `hosted_zone_id` for users who want to provide their own hosted zone for the cloudfront.
 - v0.2.0:
   - removes the Route53 Hosted Zone and Certificate from provisioned resources (see `modules/tld`)